dodie/testing-in-bash/example-shellspec/readme.md

 # ShellSpec test drive

+ShellSpec is the latest and the most featureful test framework I've found for Bash.
+It has sexy syntax and new releases are coming up frequently.

+However, it's also pretty new, first released in 2019.
+I expect some rough edges to be polished and some breaking API changes here.
+Also, while I really like its DSL, one has to decide if this is really his thing or not.
+I for one prefer BDD style for more end-user facing tests only, and I like it better if the unit tests are more similar to production code, so they can be used as concrete examples.

 ## Test format

 There's a specific DSL built into the framework to support BDD style tests: